inkstitch/inkstitch/collections/_docs/en/005-004-threadlist.md

 It could also be helpful, if you are wanting to test different color settings.
 You can export and import them as you like.
 But be careful not to change the amount and order of colors.
 In case you are planing to change these, you'd prefer to save the entire SVG instead.

 ## Import
-Run `Extensions > Ink/Stitch > Import Threadlist ...` to apply a threadlist exported by Ink/Stitch.
+Run `Extensions > Ink/Stitch > Thread Color Management > Import Threadlist ...` to apply a threadlist exported by Ink/Stitch.

 If you want to import any other threadlist from a txt-file, choose the option "Import other threadlist" and pick a threadlist from the dropdown menu before clicking on apply.

-**Tipp:** Install Add-Ons for Ink/Stitch to have more threadlists available.
+**Tipp:** Run  `Extensions > Ink/Stitch > Thread Color Management > Install thread color palettes for Inkscape` to have more threadlists available.
 {: .notice--info }

 ## Export